Master of Science in Physician Assistant Studies (CUAA)

 The program will monitor student progress in a timely and ongoing fashion, and will provide remediation options for the student to improve performance.
 It is the student’s responsibility to make significant efforts at remediation to prove competency.
 Processes for remediation is outlined in both the Didactic and Clinical Student Handbooks.

-Successful Completion of the Clinic Year:
+Successful Completion of the Clinical Year:

 • Comply with all CUAA and PA Program policies and procedures